-To make the syrup that will be generously drizzled on top of the pancakes, poach some Braeburn apple slices in maple syrup with a cinnamon stick.
-When the apples are perfectly tender, finish the syrup with roasted walnuts and a little Calvados (a French apple brandy).
-And finally, to make the batter as light and moist as possible, whisk in some fresh ricotta cheese.
+To make the syrup that will be generously drizzled on top of the pancakes, we’ll poach some Braeburn apple slices in maple syrup with a cinnamon stick.
+Then, when the apples are perfectly tender, we’ll finish the syrup with roasted walnuts and a little Calvados (a French apple brandy).
+And finally, to make the batter as light and moist as possible, we’ll whisk in some homemade ricotta cheese.

 Ricotta Pancakes with Apple-Calvados Syrup

 For the syrup

 - 1 1/2 cups grade A or B maple syrup

 - 1 cup spring water

 - 1 1/2 lbs (680 g) Braeburn, Fuji or other firm-flesh apples (about 3 large) – peeled, cored and cut in 1/2″ slices

 - 1/4 cup Calvados (Applejack or brandy are good substitutes)